 Where to stay in Antwerp

-I’ve visited a couple times and always paid out of pocket for myself, however the best place that I’ve stayed in Antwerp was Catharina at Friday hands down.
+I’ve visited many times and always paid out of pocket for myself.
+The best place that I’ve stayed in Antwerp was Catharina at Friday hands down.
 This cozy apartment with two bedrooms and amazing views is footsteps from the Plantin Moretus House and walking distance from everything you need: cafes, beer bars, museums, and Grote Markt.

 For somewhere unique, consider staying in a former cathedral or a modern boutique hotel with a special touch.
 For those on a budget, there’s a nice hostel right by Grote Markt with a lovely cafe.

 Check hotel and hostel prices in Antwerp now!